gnuthought/ansible-role-openshift-provision/README.md

 * `groups` - List of OpenShift groups to create along with group membership, described below

+* `helm_charts` - Helm chart templates to deploy to the cluster.
+Note that helm charts can also be managed at the project level.

 * `process_templates` - Templates to process to create resources at the cluster level, described below